dsnezhkov/codebook/README.md

 **Notes:**
  - when first time editing and deleting classification categories and flaws you will be asked to authenticate.
 This is not a security measure by any means (user:admin, password: password), this is done purely so you don't inadvertently delete or modify things if what you mean is a read-only.
 This setup will go away when robust user logons with roles implemented.
+ - search is  currently indexing only locations and descriptions of flaws since they are the most dynamic

 ###### View screenshots
 ![Categories](doc/Categories.png "Categories")